NeotropicSAS/kuwaiba-docs/user/en/src/queries/README.md

 For example, the queries created in the *ospman.geo* pool as seen in Figure 25 are used to perform geographical queries.
 Refer to the [Outside Plant Management](../physical/ospman/index.html#geographical-queries) for more details.

-> **Information**
+> **Warning**
-the creation of scripted query is beyond the scope of this document; however, you can find more detail and examples in the scripts available in this [repository](https://sourceforge.net/p/kuwaiba/code/HEAD/tree/server/trunk/scripts/scripted-queries/).
+> The changes made by scripted queries in the database can break things if your code is wrong.
+Proceed with caution.

 To start, locate **Scripted Builder** in the main window of the module, as shown in Figure 25.